 By Harmony Harkema

 Harmony Harkema has loved the written word for as long as she can remember.
-A former English teacher turned editor, she has spent the past seven years in the publishing industry.
-A novelist and blogger in the fringe hours of her working mom life, Harmony also has a heart for leading and coaching aspiring writers.
-Harmony lives in Memphis with her car-loving husband and two small daughters.
+A former English teacher turned editor, she has spent the past eight years in the publishing industry.
+A novelist and blogger in the fringe hours of her working mom life, Harmony has a heart for leading and coaching aspiring writers.
+Harmony lives in Memphis with her husband and two daughters.
 She blogs at harmonyharkema.com.